daveRendon/DevCamp/HOL/java/06-appinsights/README.md

     This code will send the users `UserPrincipalName` and `DisplayName` to AppInsights.
 It also demonstrates how to send exceptions to AppInsights.

-1. Save the file, restart the application, and generate sample telemetry by visitng the profile page, leaving, and returning to the profile page.
+1. Save the file, restart the application, and generate sample telemetry by visiting the profile page, leaving, and returning to the profile page.
 In the Azure Portal we can see the data by pressing the **Search**
     button: